20 Good Graduation Party Food Ideas For Crowd

 Mini Cheesecake Bites

-Mini cheesecakes are a great way to serve dessert without slicing a big cake.
-Start by lining a muffin tin with cupcake liners.
-Crush graham crackers and mix them with melted butter to make the crust, then press a small amount into each liner.
+Instead of slicing a big cake, you can serve mini bites.
+Add a cupcake liner to the muffin tin and layer a small amount of crushed graham crackers mixed with melted butter, and press to make the crust.
 Mix cream cheese, sugar, vanilla, and eggs to make the cheesecake filling, then pour it over the crust.
 Bake for about 15 minutes and let them cool.
 Before serving, top them with fruit, caramel, or chocolate sauce.
 These little bites are creamy, delicious, and easy to eat in one or two bites.

 S’mores Dip

 This dip has all the flavors of s’mores without the campfire.
 In a baking dish, spread a layer of chocolate chips, then top with marshmallows.
 Bake at 375°F for about 10 minutes until the marshmallows are golden brown.
 Serve it warm with graham crackers for dipping.
-If you want to keep it warm throughout the party, use a small slow cooker instead of baking it.
-Guests will love scooping up the gooey chocolate and marshmallow mixture.
-It’s a great way to enjoy s’mores without the hassle of roasting marshmallows.
+Everyone loves gooey chocolate and marshmallow mixture without the hassle of roasting marshmallows.

 Fruit & Yogurt Parfaits

-These parfaits are a light and refreshing treat that looks beautiful on a party table.
-In clear plastic cups, layer vanilla yogurt, granola, and fresh fruit like strawberries, blueberries, and bananas.
-You can also drizzle a little honey on top for extra sweetness.
-To make them even more fun, use school-colored fruit, like blueberries and pineapple for blue and gold.
-Keep them in the fridge until serving time so they stay cold and fresh.
-Guests will love having a healthy and tasty option among all the party treats.
+If you are looking for a light and refreshing treat that looks beautiful, this must be on your menu.
+Use clear plastic cups, layer some vanilla yogurt, granola, and fresh fruit like strawberries, blueberries, and bananas.
+Finally, drizzle a little honey on top for extra sweetness.
+To make them more fun, you can use school-colored fruit, like blueberries and pineapple, for blue and gold.
+It’s best to keep them in the fridge until serving time, and that’s a reason why we skipped it.
+This is a good idea if you are looking for a healthy option.

 Mocktail Punch

-A bright and fruity punch is a must-have for any graduation party.
-To make a simple mocktail punch, mix lemon-lime soda, fruit punch, and pineapple juice in a large bowl.
+Fruity punch is a great choice for a fun, colorful, refreshing drink.
+Just mix lemon-lime soda, fruit punch, and pineapple juice in a large bowl.
 Add sliced oranges, lemons, and cherries for a fun, colorful touch.
-If you want an icy version, freeze some of the punch mixture in ice cube trays beforehand and add them to the bowl so the drink stays cold without getting watered down.
-Serve it in clear cups so guests can see the bright colors.
-You can also set up a drink station with fun straws and cups to make it extra festive.
+We skipped the ice, but you can freeze some of the punch mixture in ice cube trays beforehand and add them to the bowl.
+We served in clear cups so the bright colors can be seen

 Personalized Candy Bags